SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 14 May, 2024
+### 📅 Wednesday, 15 May, 2024
 ------
 ### Events
 ------
-As of my last knowledge update in March 2023, I can tell you about recurring events that often take place around May 14 in the United States, but please note that specific events can change from year to year.
-For the most accurate and current information, you would need to check a current events calendar or news source.
-Here are general events that could take place around that date:
+As of my last knowledge update in March 2023, I do not have real-time data, which means I cannot provide you with current events scheduled for May 15, 2023.
+However, I can tell you about an annual event in the USA that often occurs around May 15:

-- University and college graduations: Many higher education institutions in the U.S. have their commencement ceremonies in mid
+- **Peace Officers Memorial Day**:
+  - Part of National Police Week.
+  - Held annually on May 15 to honor law enforcement officers who have died in the line of duty.
+  -
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and the power of dreams. ✨🌱 Embrace every opportunity with open arms and a joyful heart! 💖🚀"
+"Cherish every sunny moment and let your smile change the world 🌞😊✨ Never underestimate the power of positivity to brighten someone's day!"